-Jobs in business management are expected to grow steadily.
+Jobs in business management are expected to grow steadily over the coming decade.
 The yearly salary of a business manager is highly dependent on education, experience, location and the size of the business he or she works with.
 The median salary for administration services is approximately $73,000 per year, with the lowest ten percent typically earning $37,000 per year.

 Those who obtain an MBA should expect to see a large jump in salary with the national average salary for business majors at $84,000 per annum.
 Again, experience coupled with organization type and geographic location will also impact the starting salary for MBA graduates.